thacherT1D/webdevstuff/Promises/Promises.desc.md

 Hello promise
 ```

 As you can see, the role of the `executor` callback function is to start an asynchronous I/O operation.
-If the operation generates an error, the callback invokes the `reject()` function, passing along the error, which permanently changes the state of the promise to rejected.
-Otherwise, the `resolve()` function is invoked, passing along the results of the operation, which permanently resolves the state of the promise to either rejected or fulfilled.
-If resolving the promise generates a new error, the state is changed to rejected, otherwise it's changed to fulfilled.
+If the operation generates an error, the callback invokes the `reject()` function, passing along the error.
+Invoking the `reject()` function permanently changes the state of the promise to rejected.

+If the operating doesn't generate an error, the callback invokes the `resolve()` function, passing along the results of the operation.
+If invoking the `resolve()` function throws a new error, the promise's state is permanently changed to rejected and the new error is passed along.
+Otherwise, the state is permanently changed to fulfilled and the results are passed along as intended.

 A promise is **unresolved** while in the pending state.
 A promised is **resolved** when it's state is changed to either fulfilled or rejected.
 Once a promise is resolved, it's state can never change.

+To access a fulfilled promise's results, attach a callback to the `then()` method.

+To access a rejected promise's error, attach a callback to the `then()` method.

 ```text
 ┌── new Promise(executor) ──┐                  ┌── then(onFulfilled) ──┐